 - Profit.
 Like traditional businesses, social enterprises need to make money in order to sustain themselves, pay workers, and grow as an enterprise.

-What are the types of social entrepreneurship?
+What are the different types of social entrepreneurship

 - Nonprofit.
 A tax-exempt, non-business entity that invests excess funds back into the mission.

 - Co-operative.
 A business organized by and for its members.
 Credit unions and community grocery stores are some examples of co-ops.
-REI is also an example of a co-op.

 - Social purpose business.
 These businesses start on the foundation of addressing a social mission.